Back to blog

 7. Protect hot misses with single-flight or stale-while-revalidate.

-8. Measure misses, not just hits.
+8. Measure misses alongside hits.

 9. Keep a repair path back to the source of truth.